There are no tickets available at this time.

 The concourse and aisles are spacious enough to allow one to get around easily, even with a large crowd.
 Seating is comfortable and provides plenty of room for any fan.
 The bathrooms are too small for the size of the arena, but they are kept immaculately clean.
-Handicapped seating was also plentiful, and the entire arena is very handicapped-friendly.
+Handicapped seating is also plentiful, and the entire arena is very handicapped friendly.

 Downtown Tulsa can be hard to navigate at times, depending heavily on the time of the day and construction (which seems to always be going on somewhere).
 There is lot of parking around the arena, but it can be hard to find for free.
 However, after 5pm, all metered parking is free.

 The BOK is a bit more expensive than other sports venues in the area.
 However, it is worth it given the rise in quality when compared to those other arenas.
 It truly is top notch in almost every way possible.
 It's fun and festive atmosphere combined with great concessions and high-quality facilities make it worth the bump in price.
 Oklahoma isn't known for its hockey, but the BOK makes hockey fun for anyone.